-This late summer macroinvertebrate survey undertaken following periods of power station peaker plant discharges, indicated that recent discharges of treated cooling water from the Contact Energy Ltd's site had not had any significant detrimental effect on the macroinvertebrate communities of the river.
-No significant changes in the macroinvertebrate communities structures were recorded between the upstream 'control' site and site immediately downstream of the discharge
+Overall, this summer macroinvertebrate survey indicated that discharges of treated cooling water from the Contact Energy Ltd's site had not had any significant detrimental effect on the macroinvertebrate communities of the river.
+No significant changes in the macroinvertebrate community structures were recorded between the upstream 'control' site and site immediately downstream of the discharge.